Sepero/bootbuddy/README.md

 The intended audience is generally intermediate to advanced users, and those who want to play with shell scripting on their device.

 Author: Sepero - Remote Python developer and Linux administrator for hire.
-Email: sepero 111 @ gmail . com
+Email: sepero 111 @ gmx . com
 URL: https://github.com/Sepero/bootbuddy/

 ## FEATURES